IrinaRun/Jira-and-Zephyr/README.md

 1.6 Test Execution
 Test cases are executed on the created test Cycle summary: https://github.com/IrinaRun/Jira-and-Zephyr/blob/main/tests_execution.docx
+Test cases with all the steps can be viewed here: https://github.com/IrinaRun/Jira-and-Zephyr/blob/main/Zephyr%20Test%20Steps%20%2B%20Executions%20(Jira).pdf
 Bugs have been created based on the failed tests.
 The complete bug reports can be found here: https://github.com/IrinaRun/Jira-and-Zephyr/blob/main/bugs.docx
 Date format is not dd/mm/yyyy
 Future "Date of Birth" can be selected from calendar